-Even worse, the best treadmills and best ellipticals – sometimes also called cross trainers – are rather massive: not many people have large enough homes to house a treadmill and an elliptical machine at the same time.
-Which one should you pick if you are after a good full body cardio pump?
+The best treadmills and best ellipticals – sometimes also called cross trainers – tend to be rather large, and a significant investment, so few people are going to own both a treadmill and an elliptical machine at the same time.
+Which one should you pick if you are after the bets workout, then?
 Most people would probably choose treadmills over ellipticals but the story is not this simple and in some cases, cross trainers are a better choice, as discussed below.

 Treadmill vs elliptical: ergonomics and storage